nikwhite/nikwhite.io/readme.md

       1. Step 6 can begin with `player1` warming up their `RTCPeerConnection` by starting the gathering of ICE candidates, and transmitting them to the Signaling Server over the `WebSocket`
 3. __OUT OF BAND__ `Player1` sends the code via URL to `Player2`: `[URL]/#game:code` via SMS, email, etc.
 4. `Player2` opens `[URL]/#game:code`, which opens a `WebSocket` connection to the Signaling Service with `game` and `code` parameters
+    1. `Player2` Creates an `RTCPeerConnection` to start gathering ICE candidates
-    1. If the `[game][code]` tuple doesnt appear in the store, a race conditioned occurred where the timer defined in Step 1.3 has closed this session, or the Signaling Service instance is not shared (TODO: Can we find the instance where the tuple does exist and hand off to that instance?
+    2. If the `[game][code]` tuple doesnt appear in the store, a race conditioned occurred where the timer defined in Step 1.3 has closed this session, or the Signaling Service instance is not shared (TODO: Can we find the instance where the tuple does exist and hand off to that instance?
 Problem of scale to be solved later).
 Log an error, close the socket, prompt user to start the process over as `Player1`
 5. Emit on `player1`'s `WebSocket` to start session negotiation as described in the [WebRTC Spec](https://www.w3.org/TR/webrtc/#session-negotiation-model) over the linked sockets.
 6. Simplified version of [WebRTC Sequence Diagram](https://www.w3.org/TR/webrtc/images/ladder-2party-simple.svg)
     1. __Note:__ This sequence could start from either side of the connection if the RTC connection is lost, so `player1` and `player2` roles *could* be reversed.
 The Signaling Service should be intelligent enough to know the difference between players and adjust messaging as needed.
 7. `player2` will receive a  `'datachannel'` event to accept the basic data channel that was created by `player1`.
 Creating an answer after this event will provide `player1` with the answer required to start transmitting data (as soon as ICE candidates are negotiated)
-8. Both `RTCPeerConnection`s will simultaneously start trying to connect to ICE servers, and provide successful candidates in the `'icecandidate'` event.
-Both peers will then emit their `iceCandidate` to the Signaling Service over their respsective `WebSocket` as they are established
+8. Since `RTCPeerConnection`s have been set up prior, they will have started trying to connect to STUN servers and provide successful ICE candidates in the `'icecandidate'` event once a local or remote description have been applied to the `RTCPeerConnection`.
+Both peers will be emitting their `iceCandidate`s to the Signaling Service over their respsective `WebSocket` as they are established
 9. The Signaling Service will collect these candidates, pushing them to the respective `[game][code].player[n].iceCandidates`.
-Ideally we would use [Trickle ICE](https://datatracker.ietf.org/doc/html/rfc8838) to trickle in ICE Candidates to `player2`, but currently Chrome does not support it, only Firefox. [[1]](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/canTrickleIceCandidates#browser_compatibility) [[2]](https://stackoverflow.com/questions/61710759/trickle-ice-not-working-in-chrome-but-fine-in-firefox)
+Ideally we would use [Trickle ICE](https://datatracker.ietf.org/doc/html/rfc8838) to trickle in ICE Candidates to `player2`, but currently only Firefox supports it. [[1]](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/canTrickleIceCandidates#browser_compatibility) [[2]](https://stackoverflow.com/questions/61710759/trickle-ice-not-working-in-chrome-but-fine-in-firefox)
-    1. Since Step 6 warms up the Signaling Service with ICE Candidates as described in Step 3.1, as soon as `player2` connects to the Signaling Service, we should already have some(all) of the ICE candidates for `player1` and we can quickly(immediately) send them to `player2` over the `WebSocket` connection.
+    1. Since `player1`'s `RTCPeerConnection` warms up the Signaling Service with ICE Candidates as described in Step 2.1, as soon as `player2` connects to the Signaling Service, we should already have some(all) of the ICE candidates for `player1` and we can quickly(immediately) send them to `player2` over the `WebSocket` connection.
 10. When the `'connectionstatechange'` event fires on the peers, if they are connected successfully, they will emit to the Signaling Server `'rtcConnected'`.
 Once the Signaling server receives this from both peers, the `WebSocket`s will be torn down.
+    1. If a player receives a `'connectionstatechange'` event and the `connectionState` is `'failed'` then the peers couldnt connect, TBD if retry would be successful, but guessing not.
 11. Do some cleanup on the Signaling Server for all games where one of the following conditions is met:
     1. `state === 'rtcConnected'`
     2. `currentTime - startTime > 15 * 60 * 1000` denoting negotiation sessions can last at most 15 minutes.